 One area I love using interactive notebook resources with is novel studies.
 I've included them in all my most recent ones, updated some old resources to include them and plan to update the remaining ones!
 I especially love using them with vocabulary.
 Which made me think - what are some different ways to explore vocabulary using folding resources?

-This is the main way I use folding resources in my vocabulary resources.
+This is the main way I use folding resources in vocabulary resources.
 Students begin with one or two 'wheels' with a number of different sections.
-In my resources they use these wheels to connect the vocabulary words and the definitions, though you could use them to connect to the roots of the words, to share some synonyms or even include an image to define the word.
+In most of my resources they use these wheels to connect the vocabulary words and the definitions, though you could use them to connect to the roots of the words, to share some synonyms or even include an image to define the word.

 Students using one wheel cut it out and write the words (or definitions) on each of the sections.
 They cut between the sections and fold on the dotted lines, gluing the middle section into their notebook.
 Students then write the definitions (or words) under each section.
 (Reversing the 'standard' order - by putting the definition on top - can help students connect the definitions to the words in a different way).
 Students can also use both wheels and layer one on top of the other.